 2. Try different rewards

 As human beings, we love rewards without even knowing it.
+The habit loop runs based on the reward.
 Do you know you can increase your motivation by rewarding yourself?

 But sometimes the reward might be different than what you think it is.
 So try different rewards to see if you feel the same pleasure.
 You might assume that smoking makes your throat feel nice and improve your mood, but the reward your brain craves for could be different.